-We wrote an article on selecting a site for a new poultry farm in which we detail specific factors to consider when choosing a site for your poultry farm.
-As we mentioned in that article (you can access it here), you need to pay attention to local policies, utilities and road networks, existing buildings, prevailing wind, topography, public areas, your neighbors, and setbacks.
+We wrote an article on selecting a site for a new poultry farm in which we detail specific factors to consider when choosing a location for your poultry farm.
+As we mentioned in that article (you can access it here), you need to pay attention to local policies, utilities and road networks, existing buildings, prevailing wind, topography, public areas, neighbors, and setbacks.

 Step 6: Establish a suitable poultry house

 A good poultry house is a fundamental requirement for successful poultry farming.
-Whether you want to start a small-scale or commercial poultry farming project, you’ll need to have a safe housing or shelter facility where your birds can be happy and secure.
+Whether you want to start a small-scale or commercial poultry farming project, you’ll need a safe housing or shelter facility where your birds can be happy and secure.

 There are many types of poultry housings, but your choice of the model to construct will depend on certain factors.
 Here are a few considerations you want to take in establishing a poultry house

-- Your farm’s objectives –birds will require specific housing types or models (see this article on constructing a chicken house).
+- Your farm’s objectives –birds, will require specific housing types or models (see this article on constructing a chicken house).

 - Your financial capability

 - Construction space –Choose a location with sufficient space considering future growth needs.
 You may find helpful tips in our article on selecting a site for a new poultry farm.